Morning Walks at Wilsford House

 Further down the road and I was delighted by a mob of kangaroos, 16 individuals strong, with two little joeys at foot.

-Down the track another Burge Barossa vineyard sign, the ‘John Burge Vineyard’ and again my mind contemplated the many footsteps that had already seen this track over the years before me.
+Another Burge Barossa vineyard sign is the ‘John Burge Vineyard’.
+Again, my mind contemplated the many footsteps that had already seen this track over the years before me.

-Having turned right onto Daly Road I headed southeast to run in parallel to the township of Lyndoch.
-Risen up I could see across the historic village with the wood smoke drifting from its chimney tops.
+Having turned right onto Daly Road, I headed southeast to run parallel to Lyndoch’s township.
+From on high, I could see across the historic village with the wood smoke drifting from its chimney tops.

-One step in front of the other, my mind drifted amongst the vines and before I knew it I had cornered right onto Altona Road heading towards the Barossa Valley Way.
+My mind drifted amongst the vines, one step in front of the other.
+Before I knew it, I had cornered onto Altona Road, heading towards the Barossa Valley Way.

-Black birds sang loudly in the towns cottage gardens, while the savory smells wafted past my nose from the Germanic Bakery, all my senses were delighted and it had been a wonderful morning walk.
+Blackbirds sang loudly in the town’s cottage gardens while the savoury smells wafted past my nose from the Germanic Bakery, all my senses were delighted, and it had been a wonderful morning walk.

-In total my walk took just over an hour to complete, but it was a truly beautiful and uninterrupted discovery.
+My walk took just over an hour, but it was a beautiful and uninterrupted discovery.

-I would encourage any Wilsford House guest to embark on this journey – a wonderful way to start your day when staying at this historic Barossan residence.
+I would encourage any Wilsford House guest to embark on this journey – an excellent way to start your day when staying at this historic Barossan residence.